Yawningface/notion-widgets/README.md

 ## Widgets Included

 ### 🎯 Pomodoro
-Stay focused with the **Pomodoro technique**—work in timed intervals with short breaks to maximize productivity.
+Stay focused with the **Pomodoro technique**.
+Work in timed intervals with short breaks to maximize productivity.

 ### 📅 Day Counter
 Find out **what day of the year** it is today with a simple, visual counter.